+This definition is equivalent with Max-KL stability~\cite{bassily2016algorithmic}, a special case of algorithmic stability, which requires that one change in an algorithm's inputs does not change its output ``too much''.

-The $\del$ in $\epsdel$-DP is sometimes explained as the probability that the privacy loss of the output is larger than $e^\eps$.
-However, this intuition corresponds to a different definition, called \emph{probabilistic DP}~\cite{machanavajjhala2008privacy,canard2015differential,meiser2018approximate}.
-These two definitions can be combined to form \emph{relaxed DP}~\cite{zhang2015toward}, requiring approximate DP with probability $<1$.
+The $\del$ in $\epsdel$-DP is sometimes explained as the probability that the privacy loss of the output is larger than $e^\eps$ (or, equivalently, that the $\eps$-indistinguishability formula is satisfied).
+In fact, this intuition corresponds to a different definition, first introduced in~\cite{machanavajjhala2008privacy} as \emph{probabilistic DP} (ProDP), also called \emph{$\epsdel$-DP in distribution} in~\cite{canard2015differential}.
+A detailed explanation of the distinction between the two definitions can be found in~\cite{meiser2018approximate}.